RemyPaulJr/notes/Apache Airflow.md

 ### What is Apache Airflow?

-Apache Airflow is an open-source workflow orchestration platform for developing, scheduling, and monitoring workflows.
-Specifically for programmatically scheduling and monitoring data pipelines.
+Apache Airflow is an open-source workflow orchestration platform that helps you schedule, monitor and manage complex data pipelines.
+Like a sop

 **Key Features:**
 - **Workflow Management**: Define workflows as code using Python